 When you leave the Quad, continue on the sidewalk west towards Joe Routt Blvd.
 Walk on the left sidewalk of Joe Routt Blvd., and stop in front of the Centennial Eagle and the Sam Houston Sanders Corps of Cadets Center.

-11. Home to a museum that houses thousands of Aggie artifacts and a library with more than 3,000 military research volumes.
+11. The Corps Center is home to a museum that houses thousands of Aggie artifacts and a library with more than 3,000 military research volumes.
 More than 60 exhibits, 600 photographs and thousands of pieces of memorabilia are also on display.
 The most famous exhibit is the Metzger-Sanders gun collection, which is known nationally and used continually for historical research.

 As you continue walking down Joe Routt Blvd., you will not be able to miss the iconic Kyle Field, up ahead.